How to change or cancel a BT phone and broadband package

 As a BT customer, you'll be given a minimum of 30 days' notice of the price increase, and you'll have a 30-day window within which you can switch providers without paying any cancellation penalties.

 If you miss your penalty-free switching window, cancellation fees will be calculated by the remaining amount up to the end of your minimum period (roughly 82% of your remaining monthly charges), so you have to be quick off the mark when BT get in touch.

 Cancelling your BT package

 You're probably tied in to a 12 or 24-month contract if you're with BT, so check carefully before cancelling.

 Make your life easier by switching to XLN.
 We guarantee to be cheaper than BT, and when you need us, we'll answer within three rings.
-That's why our Trustpilot rating is 8.7 out of 10, and BT's is just 0.4.
+That's why our Trustpilot rating is 4.5 out of 5, and BT's is just 1.2 out of 5.